ChiaWeiKuo/chiaweikuo.github.io/_pages/Projects.md

 permalink: /Projects/
 ---

-Here are the reported I have wrote.
+Here are the reports I have wrote.

 # 1. Heat dissipation enhancement of an industrial totally-enclosed-fan-cooled motor through frame designs
 - Research Report